All Episodes

 And so they're doing everything that they can to be as liberal as possible to hurt somebody who wants to stand for what's right for Judeo-Christian values.

-It would be forget about it.
+It would be an unparalleled disaster.

-God forbid, if this guy won.
+If this guy won.

 Tragedy in our time.